This interactive map shows how many people are fully vaccinated in areas across Scotland

 By using our vaccination coverage map, you can view where Covid-19 vaccination numbers are at their highest and lowest across Scotland.

-Different shades of blue can be seen across the map of Scotland, with areas like the Shetland Islands marked by a darker blue due to high vaccination rates and Glasgow City with a much paler shade.
+Different shades of blue can be seen across the map of Scotland, with areas like the Shetland Islands marked by a darker blue due to high vaccination rates and Glasgow City with a much paler shade to show a lower rate of vaccination.

 The percentage of people who have received both first and second doses of AstraZeneca, Moderna or Pfizer vaccines is at its highest in local authorities like the Shetland Islands and East Dunbartonshire, but at its lowest in Glasgow City, City of Edinburgh, Dundee City and Aberdeen City.